 First we would recommend you to upgrade to the latest Chrome version so that you can easily remove the favicons on the new tab page.

+Instead of completely disabling the shortcuts, you can delete also them from your new tab page.
 Launch Google Chrome and hover your mouse over one of the shortcut favicon image.
-Click on the three dots button called "Edit Shortcut".
+Click on the three dots button called “Edit Shortcut”.

 On the popup that appears, click “Remove” button to delete the shortcut icon from the new tab page.